spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-keycloak.md

 tags: ["user-management", "oidc-sso", "Keycloak"]
 ---

-Keycloak is an open-source Identity and Access Management (IAM) tool, primarily used for simplifying the authentication and authorization processes in modern applications and services.
+Keycloak is an open source Identity and Access Management (IAM) tool, primarily used for simplifying the authentication and authorization processes in modern applications and services.
 It provides a wide range of features including Single Sign-On (SSO), two-factor authentication, and social login capabilities.
 Keycloak is designed to manage users, credentials, roles, and groups efficiently, enabling developers to secure their applications and services with minimal